d-vesely/drlnrs/README.md

 4. Use the notebook [`replay_memory_building.ipynb`](./replay_memory_building.ipynb) to produce the replay memory required for training.
 As documented in the notebook, it might be necessary to adapt certain parameters, depending on your hardware (the replay memory is extremely large and has to be produced in splits, which are then concatenated back together; how many splits will be necessary will depend on your RAM).
 The key part to ensure reproducibility, is to leave the seed (42) and the fraction (0.2) for the extraction of negative experiences untouched (the amount of ignored news is extremely large, therefore, we sample 20% of it and use it for training, discarding the remaining 80%).
 5. Use the notebook [`training.ipynb`](./training.ipynb) to train DRLRS agents.
 To reproduce a specific result, use the published config files to set the news/user encoder settings, hyperparameter and model settings accordingly.
 Then, train the agents using the specific seeds (7 and 42, which is prepared in the notebook).
 For example, to reproduce the results for the model `C51-n`, we use the configuration files from [`models/C51-n/configs/`](./models/C51-n/configs/) to adapt the notebook accordingly, and then run training.
 It is best to change the model name, so that a new directory is created, e.g. `C51-n-repro`.
 6. Use the notebook [`evaluation.ipynb`](./evaluation.ipynb) to evaluate trained agents.
 For example, to evaluate the trained agent `C51-n-repro`, we have to change the model name in the notebook accordingly.
 The notebook will do the rest (specifically, using the config files in the corresponding directory to load the checkpoints into the correct model).

+## Source Code Structure

+The source code, for which the notebooks provide high-level access points, is located in the [`src/`](./src/) directory.
+The structure of it is as follows.

+`data/`: this folder contains all code that pertains to data, i.e. preprocessing and embedding.

+`rl/`: this folder contains all code that pertains to reinforcement learning.
+The top level contains code to construct the replay memory, as well as a wrapper class for the news/user encoder.
+Furthermore, all implemented DRL algorithms are located in this directory.
+Concretely, each algorithm has its own `Trainer` and `Evaluator`, which are subclasses of [`_TrainerBase`](./src/rl/trainers/trainer_base.py) and [`_EvaluatorBase`](./src/rl/evaluators/evaluator_base.py).
+The trainer contains methods for initializing the neural network, optimizers, etc., and the implementation of a single training step.
+The single training step is utilized in the base trainer.
+Analogously, the evaluator prepares a trained model for evaluation and implements an evaluation step for a given algorithm.
+In addition, each DRL algorithm has its own file with neural network architectures and helper methods for that algorithm.
+For example, the code pertaining to algorithm *C51* can be found in `trainers/trainer_c51.py`, `evaluators/evaluator_c51.py` and `algorithms/c51.py`.

+`constants.py`: this file contains all paths to various directories, e.g. the dataset folders (train, dev, test, ...), the models folder, etc..

+`common_utils.py`: this file contains utility functions that simplify reading pickled or feathered data.

 ## Citation